cdktf/cdktf-provider-launchdarkly/docs/project.csharp.md

 The project's unique key.

+A change in this field will force the destruction of the existing resource and the creation of a new one.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/resources/project#key Project#key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.19.0/docs/resources/project#key Project#key}

 ---